Elizabeth on the issues

 Fighting for resources to help students, teachers and staff thrive

-Every neighborhood deserves clean, safe, and healthy public schools.
-Elizabeth’s work has paved the way for the Governor’s $1 billion investment proposal for public school repairs.
+Elizabeth has fought tirelessly to secure more funding, and her work recently brought back $175 million for school facilities—the first school building expenditure by the state in 7 years.
 No child or school worker should have their health endangered from exposure in school to lead, mold, asbestos, rodents, or deteriorating school buildings.

 As the daughter of two union teachers, Elizabeth understands that teachers need reasonable class sizes, fair compensation, union representation, and timely contracts.